Agentic Tool Use

 For the activity to work well:

-- add trigger words to rows where they make sense contextually (e.g.,
+- add trigger words to cutouts where they fit contextually (e.g.,

 Discussion questions